PMArkive/late-downloads-2/README.md

 }
 ```
 ## Extension configuration
-The extension exposes following cvars:
+The extension exposes the following cvars:
-* `latedl_minimalbandwidth` (default = 64) - Kick clients with lower bandwidth (in kbps).
-Zero to disable.
-* `latedl_maximaldelay` (default = 500) - Acceptable additional delay (in ms) when sending files.
+* `latedl_filetimeout` (default = 10) - Flag downloads as failed after this many seconds.
-* `latedl_requireupload` (default = 1) - Kick clients with "sv_allowupload" = 0.
-Zero to disable.
+* `latedl_filesizecheckrate` (default = 7) - How often to check for file status.

-The first two cvars limit the maximal time that the download can take.
-The maximal duration (in seconds) is computed using following formula: `maximalDelay / 1000 + (fileSizeInBytes * 8) / (minimalBandwidth * 1000)`

-If the player fails to download the file in time, he's kicked.

-The last cvar kicks any player that rejects incoming files.
+These cvars only come into effect if `CNetChan::IsFileInWaitingList` is not found in the supplied gamedata file.
+Checking the file sending queue is much less resource intensive, but requires a bit of memory patching since the function is not publicly exposed.

 ## Additional information
-* This was tested only in CS:GO, but any modern Source game (OrangeBox+) should be ok.
+* This was only tested in TF2 and L4D2, but any modern Source game (OrangeBox+) should be ok.
-* This extension used to be a part of the [Gorme](https://github.com/jonatan1024/gorme) project.
+* This extension (the original version) used to be a part of the [Gorme](https://github.com/jonatan1024/gorme) project.
-* 8. 2.
-2018 Valve torpedoed this extension by [defaulting sv_allowupload to zero](http://blog.counter-strike.net/index.php/2018/02/20051/).